thatgirldorian/Recipe-App-with-Flask-MySQL/README.md

 - register a new user
 - log in with the user created
 - create a new recipe
-- show the newly-created reipe on the dashboard
+- show the newly-created recipe on the dashboard

 <h3>Technology Used:</h3>